 Pain after shoulder surgery can feel debilitating and frustrating.
-If you experience discomfort associated with failed shoulder surgery, board-certified pain management specialist Jay Shah, MD, and his team offer simple solutions.
+If you experience discomfort associated with failed shoulder surgery, pain management specialists Jay Shah, MD, Jeffrey Deygoo, MD, and the team offer simple solutions.
 At SamWell Institute for Pain Management, located in Colonia and Livingston, New Jersey, they provide spinal cord stimulation (SCS), shoulder nerve radiofrequency ablation, and peripheral nerve stimulation to relieve discomfort with minimal downtime.
 Schedule an appointment by phone or online to get started today.

 You might experience pain after shoulder surgery in response to failed shoulder surgery, as surgery brings no guarantee that you’ll be pain-free.